jailop/ziggraph/README.md

 # ziggraph - A graph representation module written in Zig

 This module is intended to provide a representation for graph basic operations.
-It does not implement graph algorithms.
+It does not implement graph algorithms (check the folder examples to check some algorithm implementations using this module).

+## Features

+* Graphs for any scalar type
+* Add nodes and edges
+* Edges can have weights
+* Count nodes and edges
+* Retrieve neighbors (undirected) or predecessors and successors (directed)
+* Get the degree of a node (in and out for directed graphs)

 Documentation: <https://jailop.github.io/ziggraph/>

-Example:
+## Example

 ```zig
 const std = @import("std");